 This is located directly beneath the eaves and rakes of the roofline.
 Fascia doubles as a decorative purpose, as well as several practical purposes.
 Fascia blocks water from penetrating the roof deck and into the attic/home.
 Fascia is used to install the gutters and keep the gutters in place.
-Fascia closes off unwanted access from the home it insects, birds, squirrels, etc.
+Fascia closes off unwanted access from the home to insects, birds, squirrels, etc.

 Installed right beneath the fascia, where the roof overhangs a wall.
-It is common to have intake vents in the soffit area.
+It is common to have ventilation intake vents in the soffit area.
 Soffits protect the underside of the eaves from moisture and rot.

 Part of the roof, typically a window, that forms its own small section of the roof that projects vertically beyond the plane of a pitched roof.